Is the Capital One Venture (that’s offering a 100k bonus right now) worth the annual fee?

 I have the Capital One® Venture® Rewards Credit Card.
 I’ve used the Capital One miles I’ve earned to dramatically reduce my expenses during fun vacations, like trips to the Caribbean and Dubai.
-The card collects some of the most useful rewards ever,
+The card collects some of the most useful rewards ever.

 When you’re deciding whether you should open any of the best credit cards for travel, oftentimes the answer is…it depends.
 It depends on your travel style, it depends on your travel goals, it depends on your home airport.
 The Capital One Venture is perhaps the least “it depends” card out there.
 If you want to travel, this card will guarantee you’ll save hundreds of dollars.
 That’s especially true given it’s currently offering an increased welcome bonus of up to 100,000 Venture miles after meeting minimum spending requirements.

 Is the Capital One Venture worth it?

-Use miles for just about anything travel related
+Use miles for just about anything travel-related

 Here’s a list of popular purchases for which you can redeem Capital One miles:

 - Hotels (including boutique and independent hotels)